eduvpn/documentation/2FA.md

 otherwise TOTP will not work properly or stop working when then server time deviates too much!

+**NOTE**: it is RECOMMENDED to NOT use this functionality and instead move 2FA to your identity provider, e.g. SAML IdP or LDAP server!

+**NOTE**: we currently plan to remove 2FA support from eduVPN / Let's Connect!
+3.x!
+If it remains, then only for local accounts for small deploys where there is no alternative without "enroll on first use".

 ## Threat Model

 The way 2FA is implemented, together with the native apps, protects explicitly